tpourmohamad/BayesianOptimizationBook/README.md

-# Code Repository for the book Bayesian Optimization with Application to Computer Experiments
+# Bayesian Optimization with Application to Computer Experiments